zzzprojects/learn-orm/tutorials/fsharp/basic-i-o.md

 | `System.IO.StreamWriter` | It is used to write characters to a stream.            |
 | `System.IO.MemoryStream` | It creates an in-memory stream of bytes.               |

-In the following example write text to the file and then read it from the file.
+In the following example, write text to the file and then read it from the file.

 ```csharp
 System.IO.File.WriteAllText("myFile.txt", "Welcome to the F# Tutorial.\n You are learning basic I/O.")